-Following the interview portion of the process, the Department of Human Resources will notify the successful candidate.
+Following the interview portion of the process, the hiring manager will notify the selected candidate.
 The candidate will be asked to complete paperwork for several background checks.
-These background checks may include a State Criminal History Record check, a search of the National Sex Offender website, fingerprinting, Child Protective Services (depending on position), a local criminal history record check, a Division of Motor Vehicle transcript, a copy of your diploma or transcript (if required), and two employment references.
+These background checks may include, but are not limited to, FBI Fingerprint check, a search of the National Sex Offender website, fingerprinting, Child Protective Services background check, a Division of Motor Vehicle transcript, a copy of your diploma or transcript, and two employment references.

-Once an offer of employment has been extended and accepted, the hiring department will notify all candidates who were interviewed but not selected.
+Once an offer of employment has been extended and accepted, the hiring department will notify all candidates who were interviewed but not selected via email.

 What else should I know about employment with the City of Chesapeake?

 Social Security cards are required at the time of employment.
-If you do not have your card, you should apply immediately to the Social Security Administration Office.
+If you do not have your card, you should apply for a replacement card immediately with the Social Security Administration Office.

 The City of Chesapeake maintains a drug and alcohol-free workplace.
-Applicants for safety sensitive positions and positions covered by Department of Transportation regulations must test negative for drugs and alcohol in order to be hired.
+Applicants for certain positions must test negative for drugs and alcohol in order to be hired.
 In accordance with the City's Substance Abuse Policy (AR 2.44), job applicants who have previously been denied employment with the City of Chesapeake due to a positive drug or alcohol test shall be ineligible for employment with the City for a period of three years following the date of the positive test.